PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed error message in brokerage for sites with status!=brokeroff
   * fixed brokerage for release check when schedconfig.rel != ''
   * changed countryGroup=ustlas to us
   * ignore gangarobot family in PD2P